Skip to content

 The Costs People Forget to Inflate

 Most people remember to think about rising food and fuel prices.
 But housing costs, insurance premiums, and utility bills tend to creep upward in ways that catch people off guard.
 It can help to look at each spending category individually rather than applying one blanket figure across the board.
 Many people find that housing, in particular, inflates at a different pace to general household spending.
 That gap can be surprisingly significant over a decade.
-This is worth considering when mapping out what retirement or early financial independence might actually cost in practice.
+This is worth noting when mapping out what retirement or early financial independence might actually cost in practice.

 Why Small Percentage Differences Add Up Enormously